anishsingh935/multiprecision/gsoc_writeup/main.md

 By choosing <img src="https://render.githubusercontent.com/render/math?math=f(x)%20%3D%20x%5E2%20-%20a">, <img src="https://render.githubusercontent.com/render/math?math=f(x)"> has its only positive root at <img src="https://render.githubusercontent.com/render/math?math=x%20%3D%20%5Csqrt%7Ba%7D">.
 The Newton-Raphson iteration becomes:

 <p align="center">
 <img src="https://render.githubusercontent.com/render/math?math=x_%7Bt%2B1%7D%20%3A%3D%20%5Cfrac%7B1%7D%7B2%7D%20%5Cleft(x_t%20%2B%20%5Cfrac%7Ba%7D%7Bx_t%7D%20%5Cright)%20">

 </p>

 For quadratic convergence, the initial value has to be within twice of the square root.
 For a value <img src="https://render.githubusercontent.com/render/math?math=a%20%3D%20y%202%5Ee">, a good initial value is <img src="https://render.githubusercontent.com/render/math?math=x_0%20%3D%20y%202%5E%7Be%2F2%7D">, which can be calculated efficiently by right shifting the number.

-The implementation for Newton Raphson's method can be found here (TODO: add link to the code).
+The implementation for Newton Raphson's method can be found [here](https://github.com/BoostGSoC20/multiprecision/blob/develop/include/boost/multiprecision/detail/default_ops.hpp#L1756).

 In theory, for a good initial value, the convergence rate is quadratic.
 However, in practice, the algorithm has several calls to the division subroutine, making the execution slower.

 **Karatsuba square root:**

-The Karatsuba square root method is a method that recursively computes the square root for the upper half of the digits and uses the division algorithm (and the lower half of the digits) to compute the square root of the entire number.
+The Karatsuba square root method is a method that recursively computes the square root for the upper half of the digits and uses the division algorithm (and the lower half of the digits) to compute the square root of the entire number (see Algorithm 1).
 It is named like this due to its similarity with Karatsuba's multiplication algorithm that also splits the digits into four parts.
 The pseudocode for the algorithm (based on (Zimmerman 1998) and (Brent and Zimmerman 2010)) is given below:

 <p align="center">